-Today we send heartfelt thanks to our whole community for joining with us to Keep the Magic Alive.
-With the release of each of our 60 dancers: 60 stories works, we have been constantly reminded of the capacity of art to enrich lives and lift the spirits of humanity high.
-We are so touched by your support and beautiful well wishes received after the release of each story - it truly means the world to every dancer, creative and behind-the-scenes enabler here at Queensland Ballet.
+We send heartfelt thanks to our whole community for joining with us to Keep the Magic Alive.
+With the release of each of our 60 dancers: 60 stories works, we were constantly reminded of the capacity of art to enrich lives and lift the spirits of humanity high.
+We still are so touched by your support and beautiful well wishes received after the release of each story - it truly means the world to every dancer, creative and behind-the-scenes enabler here at Queensland Ballet.
 Thank you.

 #60 dancers: 60 stories